 QR codes with embedded surveys can be printed on physical media, such as bills, invoices, menus, flyers, receipts, brochures, posters, packaging, and even on products directly.
 Besides, if you manage to create a cool design for your poster with poster maker tools, you will be able to drive people's attention to your poster and QR code.
 As a result, customers can access your surveys through different channels and share feedback when it is convenient for them.

 Usually, with kiosk and tablet surveys in store, you’re asking customers to make time to share feedback during their visit to the store.
 This isn’t a fool-proof idea for when they are already running late.
 And if you choose to send an email or SMS survey request after they leave or in case of an online purchase, there’s a high chance of it going unnoticed.

 On the other hand, QR codes with embedded surveys can be shared through both digital and physical media, and therefore, significantly improve survey participation.
 For example, customers can scan the QR code and take the feedback survey on their way out.
-Or they can check receive the invoice and scan the QR code printed on it to take the survey.
+Or they can make batch invoice processing, receive the invoice and scan the QR code printed on it to take the survey.

 The fact that taking a QR code survey is so convenient can increase the participation of customers in your feedback significantly.

 The great thing about QR codes is that they fit perfectly into customer journeys in a way that a lost opportunity for feedback isn’t really lost.

 For example, if a customer is unable to share feedback in the store because they are running late, they can be reminded to take the feedback survey when they look at their invoice with the survey QR code printed on it.
 And if certain customers exit your website without sharing feedback after placing an order, they can be prompted to share their experience when they receive the order delivery with the survey QR code on the packaging.

 That’s what makes QR code surveys so wonderful - you can nudge customers repeatedly for their inputs without being intrusive.